Early Morning

 Hi Neighbor

 I do have another possible explanation for the difference between a homegrown Californian and a homespun Wisconsinite.
 It might be that people in other areas of the country are more reserved and far more private with their lives than Cheese heads.
-I blame this phenomena on the painful fact that for nine months of the year, we are cooped up in our homes staring at each other wanting for a new conversation, or we are so bundled up against the elements as to have no ability to communicate through through the turtleneck, parka, and scarf keeping us warm.
+I blame this phenomenon on the painful fact that for nine months of the year, we are cooped up in our homes staring at each other wanting for a new conversation, or we are so bundled up against the elements as to have no ability to communicate through the turtleneck, parka, and scarf keeping us warm.
 Spring arrives and we are like lemmings headed to the sea, that sea being anyone and everyone who have ventured back outside.
 We are starved for conversation and we will glad hand anyone within reach.
-It is almost an unwritten law that you are not allowed to pass each other by without a “howdy neighbor” and “how’s it going”.
+It is almost an unwritten law that you are not allowed to pass each other without offering up a “howdy neighbor” and “how’s it going”.

-So I don’t blame Californians for being less that conversational, and I certainly don’t doubt for a moment that they are not a truly industrious population and downright friendly once you are invited through a break in the wall and allowed to enter their kingdom.
+So, I don’t blame Californians for being less that conversational, and I certainly don’t doubt for a moment that they are not a truly industrious population and downright friendly once you are invited through a break in the wall and allowed to enter their kingdom.
 I just must realize that I am a foreigner in this land, one my mother used to refer to as “out there”, and that as such, I will respect their fences, literal and figurative.
 After all, I have two sisters “out here” and the reason for my trip.
 I have penetrated their walls and crossed their moats to find out what was in there.
 Turns out it was friendly welcoming people, willing to share time and conversation, even pizza and wine.
 Just turns out that one needs to wait for the invitation before you storm the walls.

 4th Generation